csongorkeller/flutter_open_weather_package/README.md

 The plugin can currently be used to fetch weather data by city name or geolocation(latitude, longitude).

 The plugin also supports multiple unit types:
-To receive all data in Fahrenheit, use `weatherUnits: WeatherUnits.STANDARD`\
+To receive all data in Fahrenheit, use `WeatherUnits.STANDARD`\
-For Celsius, use `weatherUnits: WeatherUnits.METRIC`\
+For Celsius, use `WeatherUnits.METRIC`\
-For Kelvin use `weatherUnits: WeatherUnits.IMPERIAL`
+For Kelvin use `WeatherUnits.IMPERIAL`

 ## Install package